| Connections with the younger generation were

 District Council, the book explores the cultural forces and events

 that lie at the heart of this colorful area in the New Territories.
+The HKUST spirit was at work further afield as well when the University's

 first International EMBA graduates, comprising outstanding senior